Later Film Years

 In 1970 John was honoured by the Queen with the OBE – Officer of the Order of the British Empire – in recognition of his contribution to the film industry.

 Later that year, as the anniversary of Captain Cook’s discovery of Australia was approaching, he was asked by the Australian Broadcasting Commission to make a feature documentary on Cook’s voyage along the east coast of Australia.
-The result was The Infinite Pacific
+The result was The Infinite Pacific.

 In 1977 the Australian Conservation Foundation (ACF) commissioned him to produce a documentary about the Great Barrier Reef for general distribution to try and convince the government and the public that the world wonder they had on their doorstep was in danger from pollution, tourism and over fishing.
 Prince Philip, HRH the Duke of Edinburgh, president of the ACF took an active interest in the project and agreed to do the pre-title sequence.
 The Reef drew attention to the fragility of the Great Barrier Reef and the dangers it was already encountering long before this was common knowledge.